BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 for memory ordering and system calls (but we will ignore these two ones for now).
 OK, in fact only 9 instructions then, it seems doable...
-At this point, I had not understood everything, so I'll start from what I think to be the simplest part.
+At this point, I had not understood everything, so I'll start from what I think to be the simplest parts (register file and ALU), then we will see the instruction decoder and how things are interconnected.

 Step III: the register file
 ---------------------------